 10% Happier is the ideal introduction to meditation for 99% of people on this planet.

-While Waking Up made me sit down and meditate, and Mindfulness helped me understand Buddhism, it was 10% Happier that showed me I don’t need to strive for perfection or to become enlightened, but just to become 10%, you guessed it, happier.
+While Waking Up made me sit down and meditate, and Mindfulness helped me understand the power of impermanence, it was 10% Happier that showed me I don’t need to strive for perfection or to become enlightened, but just to become 10%, you guessed it, happier.

 Dan brings you with him on his personal journey, and while the book may feel more like an autobiography than a self-help book, you can step into his shoes and just feel human.
 Because he talks about all the things you and I feel.

-The book is not intended to tell you how Dan went front a neurotic journalist to a Buddha worshipping yogi, but to show you how to hold the wheel in the car that is your life and know that even though accidents might happen, you have 10% of the control over this car.
+The book is not intended to tell you how Dan went front a neurotic journalist to a Buddha worshipping yogi, but to show you how to hold the wheel in the car that is your life and know that even though accidents might happen, you have 10% of the control over how the ride goes.

 Go to your local library and borrow the book or find it on Amazon or in any other bookstore that you love.
 It will convince you to meditate; I really believe that.

-To know which books I am currently reading and which ones I recommend, follow me on Instagram where I always share books that I find helpful and amazing.
+To know which books I am currently reading and which ones I recommend, follow me on Instagram.